evanlenz/tiahtmi-code/README.md

   3. generate the scripts for invoking Polly, and
   4. generate the final HTML page.

-The script started as PDF file.
+The script started as a PDF file.
 I used an online utility to extract its text and then manually cleaned up the text file (especially by adding blank lines between "stanzas").

 ## Future work